yimyom/odroid-xu4-setup/README.md

 		<img alt="Donate with PayPal button" style="border-width:0" src="https://www.paypalobjects.com/en_US/GB/i/btn/btn_donateCC_LG.gif"  />
 	</a>

-- with Bitcoins at the address: **18kuqN4vsy4ALNrg39dCkQnEoPPEbqagsH** or by using the following QR code:
+- with Bitcoin at the address: **18kuqN4vsy4ALNrg39dCkQnEoPPEbqagsH** or by using the following QR code:
 	![BTC donations](/images/btc.png)

 ---